For a Healthy Society

 Za zdravo družbo (For a Healthy Society) is a Slovenian political party established on 26 March 2018.
-According to its own statements, it is a non-ideological party.

-In 2021, a message appeared on their website indicating that the party was in the process of dissolution.

 The civil-society, non-party movement Gibanje Zdrava družba (Healthy Society Movement) participated in the 2022 parliamentary elections under the name Non-party People's List of the Healthy Society Movement.

 National Assembly elections

 2018 parliamentary election

 The party participated in the election and received 0.62% of the vote.

 2022 parliamentary election

 In the 2022 election, the party's successor, the civil-society movement Healthy Society, ran under the name Non-party People's List of the Healthy Society Movement.
 They received 21,021 votes, or 1.76%.
 For the first time in Slovenia’s history, a non-party movement successfully ran for elections using a non-party list procedure by collecting 8,000 voter signatures – at least 1,000 in each electoral district.
 They submitted 13,500 signatures in total.

+2026 parliamentary election

+In the 2026 election, it was a part of the Alternative for Slovenia alliance along with None of This.
+The alliance received 4,785 votes (0.41%) and no seats.